 A (low level) command to acknowledge reliable commands.
 Used for Reliable UDP (RUDP).

 Players in a room are also called "Actors".
 An actor has an ActorNumber, also referred to as actorId, player number and player id, valid in the room.
+Values for the ActorNumber start at 1 in each room and are not re-used (when a client leaves and another joins).

 Applications contain the game logic, written in C# and run by the Photon Core.
 They extend the abstract class Application for this.
 The Photon Cloud makes use of Virtual Applications.